ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 $ python build.py -m LPC1768,NUCLEO_L152RE -t ARM
 ```

-* Parameter `-t` defines which toolchain should be used for the mbed SDK build.
-You can build mbed SDK for multiple toolchains using one command.
+* Parameter `-t` defines which toolchain should be used for the mbed OS build.
+You can build mbed OS for multiple toolchains using one command.
-This example (note there is no space after each comma) compiles mbed SDK for Freescale Freedom KL25Z platform using ARM and GCC_ARM compilers:
+This example (note there is no space after each comma) compiles mbed OS for Freescale Freedom KL25Z platform using ARM and GCC_ARM compilers:
 ```
 $ python build.py -m KL25Z -t ARM,GCC_ARM
 ```

 * You can combine this technique to compile multiple targets with multiple compilers.
-This example compiles mbed SDK for Freescale's KL25Z and KL46Z platforms using ARM and GCC_ARM compilers:
+This example compiles mbed OS for Freescale's KL25Z and KL46Z platforms using ARM and GCC_ARM compilers:
 ```
 $ python build.py -m KL25Z,KL46Z -t ARM,GCC_ARM
 ```

-* Building libraries included in mbed SDK's source code.
+* Building libraries included in mbed OS's source code.
 Parameters `-r`, `-e`, `-u`, `-U`, `-d` and `-b` will add the `RTOS`, `Ethernet`, `USB`, `USB Host`, `DSP` and, `U-Blox` libraries respectively.
-This example builds the mbed SDK library for NXP LPC1768 platform and the RTOS (`-r` switch) and Ethernet (`-e` switch) libraries.
+This example builds the mbed OS library for NXP LPC1768 platform and the RTOS (`-r` switch) and Ethernet (`-e` switch) libraries.
 ```
 $ python build.py -m LPC1768 -t ARM -r -e
 Building library CMSIS (LPC1768, ARM)